Reducing Carbon Emissions from Deforestation and Forest Degradation

 Edited by Valentina Bosetti and Ruben Lubowski

-Valentina Bosetti and Ruben Lubowski Actions to reduce tropical deforestation and forest degradation offer the potential to reduce a substantial share of global greenhouse gases (GHGs) faster and at lower economic cost than would otherwise be possible.
+Deforestation and Climate Change 18/05/2010 17.27 Chap.
+11 p.
+177 11.
+Epilogue: REDD Past, Present, and Future Valentina Bosetti and Ruben Lubowski Actions to reduce tropical deforestation and forest degradation offer the potential to reduce a substantial share of global greenhouse gases (GHGs) faster and at lower economic cost than would otherwise be possible.
 Tropical deforestation is responsible for about 15 per cent of global GHG emissions and there is growing realization that managing global forests must play a key role in any solution to avoid the most dangerous impacts of global climate change.
 Proposals for Reducing Emissions from Deforestation and forest Degradation (REDD) are about creating mechanisms to value the climate benefits of preserving standing forests in order to compensate developing countries for the costs of forest protection efforts, such as the foregone benefits of converting forests to agriculture.
 REDD programs can improve the economic efficiency of global efforts to address climate change while also protecting biodiversity and providing other environmental and social benefits from standing forests.
 REDD also provides an avenue for majoremitting developing countries to engage in significant GHG emissions reductions, helping to break a source of stalemate in national and international climate policy deliberations.
 Despite the formidable benefits of REDD, a series of political barriers and technical concerns led the Marrakesh Accords of 2012 to exclude incentives for reducing deforestation and forest degradation in developing countries as part of the Kyoto Protocol.
-For example, emissions reductions commitments by the Annex I countries were negotiated prior to the establishment of the rules for the inclusion of forests and land use, which led to the...
+For example, emissions reductions commitments by the Annex I countries were negotiated prior to...

 You are not authenticated to view the full text of this chapter or article.